ballerina-platform/module-ballerinax-redis/ballerina/Module.md

 ### Step 2: Create a new connector instance

-To access a Redis datasource, you must first create a `client` object.
-Create a client of the redis client type ( i.e. `redis:Client`) and provide the necessary connection parameters.
+To access a Redis server, you need to create a client object of the `redis:Client` type, providing the required connection parameters.
+This establishes a connection or pool of connections to the specified Redis server.

-This creates a connection/pool of connections to the given Redis database.
-A method for creating a client with a Redis client can be found below.
+Below is a code sample which creates a client object using `redis:ConnectionConfig`.

  ```ballerina
 redis:ConnectionConfig redisConfig = {